Rhoban/workspace/README.md

     ./workspace setup

 You can then install the latest stable release of all the rhoban source code:
+Note: You should make a fork of rhoban/environments_public in order to have the configuration for your own robots.

     ./workspace install rhoban/hl_kid_public.git
     ./workspace install rhoban/environments_public.git
     ./workspace install rhoban/monitoring_robocup.git
     ./workspace git checkout final_2018
     ln -sf src/rhoban/environments_public env

+Some symbolic links should be modified in env/fake.
+"default_robot" should be change with one of the robot folder name:

+    cd env/fake
+    ln -sf ../default_robot/kick_classic.json env/fake
+    ln -sf ../default_robot/kick_small.json env/fake
+    ln -sf ../default_robot/kick_lateral.json env/fake
+    ln -sf ../default_robot/KickModelCollection.json env/fake

 ### Installing FlyCapture dependency